junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean spends the rest of the night in front of the laptop.

 The police can't find anything, which means it's probably a difficult as hell puzzle to solve.
-But a person can't just vanish in the thin air -- not when they're not ghosts.
+But a person can't just vanish in thin air -- not when they're not ghosts.
 Then the proof must be out there, the identity must be there, and the answer must be there.
 One just needs to know the right place to look.

 Dean searches the traffic cameras in the surrounding area outside the power outage zones.
-But the area range is too big, it is no different from looking for a needle in a barn of hay.
+But the area range is too big; it is no different from looking for a needle in a barn of hay.

 But he still tries.
-He watches the footages, he notes down the car plates crossing the view around that time, he takes screenshots of people walking around the area that look remotely suspect.
+He watches the footage, he notes down the car plates crossing the view around that time, he takes screenshots of people walking around the area that look remotely suspicious.
 Meanwhile --

-"You know, Cas, it would be so much easier if you can just remember the face when it all happened."
+"You know, Cas, it would be so much easier if you could just remember the face when it all happened."

 "I'm sorry, but the memory is still too fuzzy."

 "But it's coming back though, right?
 You remember more things today than before, I can see that, when you told me about your favorite TV program, or your brother and your niece."

 "Yes, it seems to be so.
-But I don't know if it will ever be clear enough to identify the killer or if it would even work as any proof in the court, if we want to send him to prison for punishment."
+But I don't know if it will ever be clear enough to identify the killer or if it would even work as any proof in court, if we want to send him to prison for punishment."

 "We'll figure something out."

-Dean doesn't lay down until his vision is swimming for staring at the screen for way too long and he's practically nodding off.
+Dean doesn't lie down until his vision is swimming from staring at the screen for way too long and he's practically nodding off.
 Cas urges him to go to rest.

 "Let me just finish one more clip."
-He forces his eye lids open, clicking open another clip of camera footage, stubborn and insistent.
+He forces his eyelids open, clicking open another clip of camera footage, stubborn and insistent.

 "You can't help if you burn out."
 Cas tries to push his shoulder.